OsoFlaco/Online-Battleships/README.md

 After the Server is running, the Clients can be activated:

-In order to run the game from the Client side:
--Run: python Client.py arg1 arg2 arg3 arg4
+In order to run the game from the Client sidem, -Run: python Client.py arg1 arg2 arg3 arg4

 where: